HOW TO DRINK FROM A FIRE-HOSE WITHOUT DROWNING

 - "Familiarity" refers to recognizing the logic provided by someone else – as when leaving a good lecture, you can say, "yeah, that made sense."

-- Mastery of the material requires integration and memorization of sufficient detail so that the information can be successfully applied to new situation.
+- Mastery of the material requires memorization of integrated and organized material with sufficient detail so that needed information can be successfully applied to new situation.

 - Knowing how much detail to learn is difficult, and varies with each class – see the first FAQ above.